Jarvis Cocker: Jarvis: 2006–2008

 Cocker's debut solo album, Jarvis, was released in the UK on 13 November 2006.
 At the 2006 Reading festival, the video for "Running the World" was played on the main video screens of the main stage throughout the day, including just before the headline act, Muse, performed.
 This video contained a karaoke-like presentation of the song's lyrics to encourage the crowd to sing along.

-In March 2008, Cocker made a short tour of Latin America (México, Argentina and Chile), where he presented a new song called "Girls Like It Too".
+In March 2008, Cocker made a short tour of Latin America (Mexico, Argentina and Chile), where he presented a new song called "Girls Like It Too".